Published on March 5th, 2019 | by Joshua S Hill0

 Overall, it was both a good year and a good fourth quarter for Sunrun.
 In 2018 the company added over 50,000 new customers, growing its customer base by 29% year-over-year to sit at 233,00.
 Total solar deployments for the year amounted to 373 MW, an increase of 15% year-over-year, and total revenue grew to $760 million, an increase of $227.4 million, or 43%, from 2017’s figures.

 For the fourth quarter, Sunrun installed a total of 115 MW of new solar, up from 85 MW in the fourth quarter of 2017 and up from the 100 MW installed in the third quarter of 2018.
-Total revenue for the fourth quarter amounted to $154.4 million, an increase of 23% year-over-year, but down 24% on the third quarter of 2018.
+Total revenue for the fourth quarter amounted to $240.1 million, up $87.9 million, or 58% from the fourth quarter of 2017.

 Unfortunately, the company also posted a surprising net loss of $5.9 million in the fourth quarter, or -$0.05 as expressed in earnings per share, missing analyst expectations by $0.32 per share.
 This was a deeper net loss than the similarly surprising loss posted in the third quarter of $2.9 million or -$0.02.